 Now that you understand the rules and the theme for National History Day, and have chosen your historical topic, it is time to choose how you want to present your work.
 But what are the categories?
 And how are they different?
 Here are the five possible categories:

-- For the Film Fanatic Student: Documentary Infographic
+- For the Film Fanatic Student: Documentary Category

-- For the Tech Savvy Student: Websites Infographic
+- For the Tech Savvy Student: Website Category

 Visit the Categories page to learn the differences between the categories and how to develop your project.

 A process paper is a description of how you conducted your research, developed your topic idea, and created your entry.
 The process paper must also explain the relationship of your topic to the contest theme.
-For more information on the Process Paper and other rules, review the Contest Rule Book (English) / Contest Rule Book (Spanish).
+For more information on the Process Paper and other rules, review the Contest Rule Book.

-Before you can submit your entry to the Kenneth E. Behring National History Day Contest, you must enter your local, regional, or affiliate NHD contest.
-For details on contest dates, submission deadlines, and materials, contact your NHD state/affiliate coordinator.
-You can find your coordinator's contact information here:
+Before you can compete at the National Contest, you must enter the National History Day Contest through your local, regional, or affiliate contest.
+For details on contest dates, submission deadlines, and materials, contact your National History Day state/affiliate coordinator.

 Have a question about the contest?
 We might already have your answer.